VictorAvelar/mollie-api-go/docs/README.md

 type SettlementStatus string
 ```

-SettlementStatus describes the status of the settlement
+SettlementStatus describes the status of the settlement.

 ```go
 const (